urol-e5/protocols/2022-09-24-Moorea-Daily-Measurement-Protocol.md

 1. Press the power on the Orion meter to turn the probe on
 2. Rinse the tip of the probe with DI water.
 Careful, this is a glass electrode probe.
 3. Toggle the "channel" button (F3) to make sure you are viewing pH in **mV**
+4. First, take a reading in the seawater table or a tank that is not an official measurement.
+This is important because the probes need to "warm up".
-4. Submerge the tip of the probe in each tank to take recording.
+5. Submerge the tip of the probe in each tank to take recording.
 Do not submerge the probes too far to avoid corrosion or short-circuiting connections.
 Press "mesaure".
-5. When the probe settles (will say "ready") record the pH in the lab notebook
+6. When the probe settles (will say "ready") record the pH in the lab notebook
-6. Repeat steps 4 & 5 for each tank.
+7. Repeat steps 4 & 5 for each tank.
-7. Record temperature at the same time, see below.
+8. Record temperature at the same time, see below.

 ### Conductivity measurements (salinity)